Featured Content Domain Mapping Support

 Please do whatever testing you need to do on CBox to make sure I haven't broken anything else.
 I've been trying to find more time to test CBox, hopefully I'll be able to tonight.
 But my prior testing of CBox didn't uncover any errors other than those that I've already chimed in on.
 I'll probably do one more round of CBox/Featured Content just to make sure there aren't any more weird bugs with 1.0.1.

-#18 Updated by Dominic Giglio almost 9 years ago
+#18 Updated by Dominic Giglio over 9 years ago

 This version should be solid and working well for both us and CBOX installs.